 There are two essential ways in figuring out your anchor’s coordinates, and both have their advantages.
-To get started with positioning, we provide a world-class anchor autocalibration in our companion software.
+To get started with positioning, we provide a world-class anchor autocalibration in our Creator Controller.

 Autocalibration is however not always the right solution.
 When you have an environment where the anchors don’t have a line of sight connection with their neighbors, or are too far away, the autocalibration quality will be lower and so will the positioning accuracy.
 In these cases, you can measure out the anchor coordinates yourself, preferably with accurate equipment like a laser measurer or total station.

-If you have an offline installation or don’t want to work with the companion software, you will also need to measure the coordinates.
+If you have an offline installation or don’t want to work with the Creator Controller, you will also need to measure the coordinates.

 The ideal case

 In an ideal case, you will be positioning in a single room that doesn’t have too many objects inside of it, allowing for clear line of sight between the devices.